clemens-chr/segment-anything-2-real-time/README.md

 # TYLER DOCUMENTATION (September 8, 2024)

+NOTE: The purpose of this documentation is NOT to be super precise and detailed, but rather to be a quick reference for how to run the code and how it works.

 ## EXAMPLE VIDEO

 This is an example that demonstrates the robustness of the Segment Anything Model 2 (SAM2) model (very robust).